Ayuo Takahashi: Biography

+Ayuo also grew up listening to American psychedelic rock and British progressive rock while living with his stepfather, Mansoor Malekpour, in New York in the 1960s.
+He attended PS 41 and the Little Red School House in Greenwich Village, NYC.
+He later wrote in his autobiography Outside Society and on his essays and website that the time spent with his stepfather was the happiest and most important influence on his music and musical theater work.

+From the time he was in elementary school, he met artists Tadanori Yokoo and Andy Warhol, novelist Yukio Mishima, film director Hiroshi Teshigawara, and musician Yoko Ono.
+Beginning with 1960s psychedelic culture and influenced by Peter Gabriel, Joni Mitchell, Lou Reed, John Cale, and medieval minstrel music, he envisioned a synthesis of music, literature, and philosophy.

 In 1975, Ayuo's mother and step-father separated, while Ayuo was visiting his father in Japan, forcing him to live there.
 His first studio recording was in 1976 with his father, Yuji Takahashi, Ryuichi Sakamoto, and Masahiko Togashi on the CD "Twilight" released on Columbia Records in Japan.

 Adjusting to life in Japan as a teenager was difficult, and Ayuo would later make that the main theme on his CD "What We Look Like In The Picture" released in 2006 from Zipangu in Japan.

 Ayuo spent his high school years writing poetry and appearing in poetry reading competitions.

 Ayuo joined Keiji Haino's group "Fushitsusha" in 1979, and performed improvisation with many musicians in what was the final period of the "free music scene" in Japan of the 1970s.

 Ayuo studied the traditional plucked string instrument, Biwa, with Kinshi Tsuruta.
 He studied contemporary music composition with Minao Shibata and Joji Yuasa.